-The guaranteed investment certificates included in short-term investments bear interest at a fixed rate of interest and as such are subject to interest rate price risk resulting from changes in fair value from market fluctuations in interest rates.
+The guaranteed investment certificates included in cash and cash equivalents bear interest at a fixed rate of interest and as such are subject to interest rate price risk resulting from changes in fair value from market fluctuations in interest rates.
 The Organization manages this risk through investing in fixed-rate securities of short to medium term maturity and plans to hold the securities to maturity.
-The exposure to this risk increased in the current year due to recent and ongoing efforts by the Bank of Canada to combat inflation by raising interest rates at a historically unprecedented rate.